KDR-Games/the-path-of-theseus/README.md

 # The path of Theseus

-This is a simple rouge-like game, created in Java with JavaFX as a school project.
+This is a simple rouge-like game, created in Java with JavaFX.

 ## Version